MasterJayanX/pmfow/README.md

 - Windows 11 for the same reason as Windows 10.
 - Windows 2000: Limited selection of packages available for this version of Windows and you can only use it with an old version of wget, which may not work correctly.
 - Windows Server versions from Server 2003 to Server 2022: Only the "regular" versions of Windows are detected, but since the Windows Server releases share the same NT versions as the regular releases, they should work (the only exception is Server 2003, but NT 5.2 is supported).
+- ReactOS: It will run, but certain applications that can be installed with pmfow will not work by default.

 ## Installation
 To install pmfow, you need to follow these steps:
-1. Download the .exe file from the Releases page that corresponds to the architecture of your CPU.
+1. Download the .exe file from the [Releases](https://github.com/MasterJayanX/pmfow/releases) page that corresponds to the architecture of your CPU.
 If you are not sure which one you should pick, go to Control Panel > System and see if it says "32 bit Operating System" or "64 bit Operating System".
 If it says 32 bit, choose the version that says win32 and if it says 64 bit, choose the version that says win64.
 2. Open the .exe file and extract the files in a new folder.
 To do this, open the .exe, click the three dots, create a new folder and select it.
 3. After extracting the files, add the directory to the system's Path.
 To do this, go to Control Panel > System > Advanced / Advanced Settings > Environment Variables.
 Then, go to System Variables and find where it says Path.
 On Windows XP, just double click where it says Path, add a ; at the end of the text window and paste the full directory where you extracted pmfow's files (for example, `C:\pmfow`).
 On newer versions of Windows, click on Path, then click on Edit, click on New and paste the full directory.